BuoyantIO/hazl-orders-playground/README.md

 └── hazl-orders-playground-kind-small.yaml
 ```

-The `kind` cluster configurations are under development and not in use at this point.
+The `kind` cluster configurations are under development and not used at this point.

 ## Buoyant Cloud: Grafana Dashboard